JakeEBrooks/rustvdif/README.md

 This is a minimalist crate designed to relieve the problem of dealing with VDIF data in your own applications.

+With `rustvdif` you can:

+- Parse `VDIFFrame`s from simple `&[u8]` byte slices.
+- Easily access fields within a header, using `VDIFHeader`.
+- Encode and decode VDIF payloads, with up to 16 bits/sample.
+- Easily access VDIF files using `VDIFFileReader`.
+- Read VDIF types directly from any type implementing `std::io::Read` using `VDIFReader`.

 Documentation is available [here](https://docs.rs/rustvdif/latest/rustvdif/).

 ## Contributing